pouar/yadfa/INSTALL.md

 https://sourceforge.net/projects/vcxsrv

-Note, there is a bug in CCL on Windows that prevents the game from starting, a workaround is listed here
+Note, there is a bug in CCL on Windows that prevents the game from starting, a workaround is listed here (only needed for compiling)

 https://trac.clozure.com/ccl/ticket/1370

 I think the minimum version of ASDF required for this game is 3.3.2.4.
-You can download the latest version here
+You can download the latest version here (only needed for compiling)

 https://gitlab.common-lisp.net/asdf/asdf/tags

 create a directory called `~/common-lisp`.
-(In Windows, the equivelant of `~` is `C:\Users\$User`) extract ASDF in there.
+(In Windows, the equivelant of `~` is `C:\Users\$User`) extract ASDF in there. (only needed for compiling)

-You will also need to install Quicklisp, which can be downloaded from here
+You will also need to install Quicklisp, which can be downloaded from here (only needed for compiling)

 https://www.quicklisp.org

-After which, either place this repo in either `~/common-lisp`, `~/quicklisp/local-projects`, or create a text file called `$XDG_CONFIG_HOME/common-lisp/source-registry.conf.d/50-yadfa.conf` with the following in it
+After which, either place this repo in either `~/common-lisp`, `~/quicklisp/local-projects`, or create a text file called `$XDG_CONFIG_HOME/common-lisp/source-registry.conf.d/50-yadfa.conf` with the following in it (only needed for compiling)

 ```
 (:tree "$PATH_TO_THIS_REPOSITORY")